-- The registration authority is responsible for the identification of certificate applicants. - The registration authority is responsible for the trustworthiness of the registration point personnel.
+• The registration authority is responsible for the trustworthiness of the registration point personnel.
 The registration authority obtains background checks on recruited personnel as required by the certification authority and ensures the trustworthiness of its personnel at all times.
 The certification authority approves the registration point personnel on the basis of background checks obtained by the registration authority.